Compare the Best Insoles for Standing All Day: Powerstep vs. Superfeet

 The arch pad of this insole is flexible but firm enough to provide adequate support.
 Due to this fact, it can deliver the required comfort and support for users with plantar fasciitis, considerably alleviating pain during long walks, or in a case of a job that requires standing up for a long period.

-Needless to say, they’re made of synthetic material, enhanced by Hydrologix treatment to keep your feet cool and dry.
-This is another reason these insoles are recommended primarily for sports shoes.
+They’re made of synthetic material, enhanced by Hydrologix treatment to keep your feet cool and dry.
+This feature is another reason these insoles are recommended primarily for sports shoes.

 Superfeet BLUE Insoles Review

 The first aspect to know about the Superfeet insoles is that they have a different color, depending on their type.
 For example, the low-arched ones are black and brown, while the orange and green ones are high-arched.
-These being said, the Superfeet BLUE are medium-arched insoles, designed to provide intermediate support.
+These being said, the Superfeet BLUE is medium-arched insoles designed to provide intermediate support.

-The Superfeet BLUE is one of the highest rated type of shoe insole for comfort and support.
+The Superfeet BLUE is one of the highest-rated types of shoe insole for comfort and support.
 It doesn’t integrate gel cushioning such as the Sof Athlete, but it’s built on a high-density foam layer.
 It provides the required heel cradle and firm arch, being perfect for users with plantar fasciitis.

 Like many other models, the Superfeet insole is made from a durable synthetic material, keeping moisture at bay.
 It also features NXT anti-bacterial coating.